InformaticaCloudApplicationIntegration/Tools/Swagger Splitter Tool/v1/README.md

 ## How do we use this tool

 In order to run the tool you need to use java -jar command in your command line.
-The tool acceps two input parameters:
+The tool accepts two input parameters:
 - tag handling mode
 - input file path